Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

     * **Check the projection and georeference**
           Make sure that your imagery is georeferenced in geographic or projected coordinate system.
     * **Check the resolution**
-          The resolution restrictions vary for different models, see :ref:`Models reference`
+          The resolution restrictions vary for different models, see :ref:`Model requirements`

-  You could send a request using data preprocessing to help@geoalert.io
+You can send a request for data preprocessing to help@geoalert.io

-|

 Proxy-settings